A Not-For-Profit Science and Coding Club – pioneers of the Dorset Science & Technology Centre

 Dorset Science & Technology Centre

-We’re in the process of opening our very own education centre in Sturminster Newton, Dorset.
+We’ve opened our very own education centre in Sturminster Newton, Dorset.
 Our beautiful rural setting is a real contrast to what’s inside!
 We’re still sourcing some funding but some zones are already completed.
 Imagine a place where people of all ages can come to learn about all topics of science, or technology.
 An IT suite, educational shop, planetarium, green-screen, 3D printing, laser cutting, engineering zone, space zone, dinosaur zone and much more.

 Keep your eyes pealed as we’ll be updating this site in coming weeks.
 If you know of any companies that may be willing to become a sponsor of the centre, please get in touch.